gitdefllo/Co.line/README.md

 ContentValues params = new ContentValues();
 params.put("Content-Type", "application/json");
 params.put("Charset", "UTF-8");
-// Values to send in body request
+// Values to put in header properties Coline.head(params);
-Coline.head(params);
 ```
 Or, it's possible to pass an Object array with this following pattern: